ibm-cloud-docs/vmwaresolutions/sddc/sd_cloudfoundationoverview.md

 * Two 1-TB SATA boot disks
 * Two 960-GB SSD (Solid-State Disk) cache disks
 * One RAID disk controller
-* For the **Customized** configuration only, you can set the number of disk drives and the disk type and capacity according to your requirements.
+* For the **Skylake** and **Broadwell** configuration only, you can set the number of disk drives and the disk type and capacity according to your requirements.
 Also, you have the High-Performance Intel Optane option, which provides two extra capacity disk bays for a total of 10 capacity disks.
 The High-Performance Intel Optane option is dependent on the CPU model.
-* For the **Preconfigured**, **Small** configuration only: Two 1.9 TB SSD capacity disks
-* For the **Preconfigured**, **Large** configuration only: Four 3.8 TB SSD capacity disks

 ### Licenses (IBM-provided or BYOL) and fees